-University vs. Community College: Which is Right for You?
+Community College vs. University: Which Is Right for You?

-As a high school counselor, a big part of my job is helping students decide and navigate their path after graduating high school.
+As a high school counselor, a big part of my job is helping students decide on their path after graduating high school.
 While some pursue alternative options, most want to work toward a college degree.
+You can get a college degree from either a college or a university, but choosing between the two is a big decision.

 What is a university?